romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-A developer notices that a specific action in their workflow is consistently failing.
+Q: A developer notices that a specific action in their workflow is consistently failing.
 Upon inspecting the workflow configuration file, they find that the action is supposed to trigger every time a pull request is labeled 'urgent'.
 However, the action fails to trigger even when the label is correctly applied.
 What is the most likely reason for this issue?
 <details><summary>Show the answer</summary><p>